 Selecting a suitable itinerary is essential to make the most of your Sahara desert tour.
 Here are some popular routes that offer captivating landscapes and cultural experiences:

-- Marrakech to Merzouga: This classic route takes you from the vibrant city of Marrakech through the breathtaking Atlas Mountains, lush oases, and eventually to the mesmerizing sand dunes of Merzouga.
+- Marrakech to Merzouga Desert Tour: This classic route takes you from the vibrant city of Marrakech through the breathtaking Atlas Mountains, lush oases, and eventually to the mesmerizing sand dunes of Merzouga.
 Along the way, you’ll have the chance to visit traditional Berber villages and immerse yourself in their rich culture.
 If you are on a budget, you can join a Shared 3 days tour from Marrakech to Merzouga.

 - Fes to Merzouga: Starting from the historic city of Fes, this route leads you through the scenic Middle Atlas Mountains, picturesque cedar forests, and ultimately to the captivating Erg Chebbi dunes.
 Experience the warm hospitality of the local Berber communities and witness the stunning sunrise and sunset over the golden sands.